 Recognition and loyalty

 With a strong brand identity, customers are much more likely to remember your business.
-A strong brand name and logo/image helps to keep your company in the mind of your potential customers.
+A strong brand name and logo/image helps to keep your company firmly in the mind of your potential customers.

-If a customer’s happy with your products or services, a solid brand identity helps to build customer loyalty across your business.
+If a customer’s happy with your products or services, a solid identity helps to build customer loyalty across your business.

 People like to be associated with “good” brands.
 Customers are more likely to refer you to others if they have a positive feeling about your brand.